Thomas More: Resignation

 As the conflict over supremacy between the papacy and the king reached its peak, More continued to remain steadfast in supporting the supremacy of the Pope as Successor of Peter over that of the King of England.
 Parliament's reinstatement of the charge of praemunire in 1529 had made it a crime to support in public or office the claim of any authority outside the realm (such as the papacy) to have a legal jurisdiction superior to the king's.

 In 1530, More refused to sign a letter by the leading English churchmen and aristocrats asking Pope Clement VII to annul Henry's marriage to Catherine of Aragon, and also quarrelled with Henry VIII over the heresy laws.
 In 1531, a royal decree required the clergy to take an oath acknowledging the King as Supreme Head of the Church of England.
 The bishops at the Convocation of Canterbury in 1532 agreed to sign the Oath but only under threat of prosecution for praemunire and only after these words were added: "as far as the law of Christ allows".

 This was considered to be the final Submission of the Clergy.
 Cardinal John Fisher and some other clergy refused to sign.
 Henry purged most clergy who supported the papal stance from senior positions in the church.
 More continued to refuse to sign the Oath of Supremacy and did not agree to support the annulment of Henry's marriage to Catherine.
 However, he did not openly reject the King's actions and kept his opinions private.

 On 16 May 1532, More resigned from his role as Chancellor but remained in Henry's favour despite his refusal.
 His decision to resign was caused by the decision of the convocation of the English Church, which was under intense royal threat, on the day before.

-Controversy on extent of prosecution of heretics
+Debates on extent of prosecution of heretics

-There is considerable variation in opinion on the extent and nature of More's prosecution of heretics: witness the difference in portrayals of More in A Man for All Seasons as an urbane hero of conscience and in Wolf Hall as a "mere dessicated [sic] fanatic."
 The English establishment initially regarded Protestants (and Anabaptists) as akin to the Lollards and Hussites whose heresies fed their sedition.
 Ambassador to Charles V Cuthbert Tunstall called Lutheranism the "foster-child" of the Wycliffite heresy that had underpinned Lollardy.